dwbutler/logstash-logger/README.md

 Verified to work with:

-* MRI Ruby 1.9.3
-* MRI Ruby 2.0.0
+* MRI Ruby 1.9.3, 2.0+, 2.1+
-* JRuby 1.7+ (1.9 mode)
+* JRuby 1.7+

-Ruby 1.8.7 is not supported because LogStash::Event is not compatible with Ruby 1.8.7.
+Ruby 1.8.7 is not supported because `LogStash::Event` is not compatible with Ruby 1.8.7.
 This will probably not change.

 The specs don't pass in Rubinius yet, but the logger does work.

 ## Breaking changes

 ### Version 0.4+
-Logstash::Event decided to go ahead and break the existing JSON format starting in version 1.2+.
-If you're using this version, you'll need to install
-LogStashLogger version 0.4+.
-This is not backwards compatible with the old LogStash::Event v1.1.5.
+`LogStash::Event` uses the v1 format starting version 1.2+.
+If you're using the v1, you'll need to install LogStashLogger version 0.4+.
+This is not backwards compatible with the old `LogStash::Event` v1.1.5, which uses the v0 format.

 ### Version 0.3+
 Earlier versions of this gem (<= 0.2.1) only implemented a TCP connection.
 Newer versions (>= 0.3) also implement UDP, and use that as the new default.
 Please be aware if you are using the default constructor and still require TCP, you should add an additional argument:

 ```ruby